Haunted Helena

 TIPS TO MAKE THE MOST OF YOUR EXPERIENCE

-• These tours are popular and only available throughout October.
+• These tours are popular and only available throughout September and October.
 Make sure to get your tickets early!

 • This is an incredible tour that will leave you wanting to dig deeper into Helena’s history.
 Why not plan a couple days in the Capital City!
 Book a hotel or bed & breakfast in the area and make sure to add the Montana Historical Society, the Myrna Loy Center, the Original Montana Governor’s Mansion and Elkhorn Ghost Town to your itinerary.

-• Be ready to ask questions and really dig into the stories told by Ellen.
-It is a rare opportunity to sit with such a knowledgeable and passionate historian.
+• Be ready to ask questions and really dig into the stories!

 • Make sure to thank your host and drivers.
 This is an incredible opportunity, and we would love to see this tradition continue for years to come!

 Already looking to dig deeper into Southwest Montana’s haunted history?
-We’ve worked with Ellen to add a small collection of Montana ghost stories to our site, check them out here.
+We worked with Ellen in years past to add a small collection of Montana ghost stories to our site, check them out here.
 Maybe you are ready for a second tour.
 Butte offers a Spooks & Spirits tour that is not for the faint of heart but is another great addition to a haunted Montana itinerary!